Kotovar/library/README.md

 ## Credits

-This project was inspired by [[The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-library)], which is an open source curriculum for learning web development.
+This project was inspired by [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-library), which is an open source curriculum for learning web development.